Pinball: Features

 In the 1990s, game designers often put hidden, recurring images or references in their games, which became known as easter eggs.
-For example, Williams' designers hid cows in the video displays of the games, and Pat Lawlor would place a red button in the artwork of games he developed.
+For example, Williams' designers hid cows in the video displays of the games, and Pat Lawlor placed a red button in the artwork of games he developed.
 The methods used to find the hidden items usually involved pressing the flipper buttons in a certain order or during specific events.
 Designers also included hidden messages or in-jokes; one example of this is the phrase "DOHO" sometimes seen quickly displayed on the dot matrix displays, a reference to Doris Ho, the wife of then-Williams display artist Scott "Matrix" Slomiany.
 DOHO was popularly thought to be an acronym for Documented Occurrence of a Hidden Object until its true meaning was revealed in a PinGame Journal article on the subject.
 The game Star Trek: The Next Generation went so far as to embed a hidden Breakout-like game, available only after a complex sequence of events had been accomplished during the game.

 Scoring points

 Contact with or manipulation of scoring elements (such as targets or ramps) scores points for the player.
 Electrical switches embedded in the scoring elements detect contact and relay this information to the scoring mechanism.
 Older pinball machines used an electromechanical system for scoring wherein a pulse from a switch would cause a complex mechanism composed of relays to ratchet up the score.
 In later games these tasks have been taken over by semiconductor chips and displays are made on electronic segmented or dot-matrix displays (DMD).
 The first DMD on a pinball machine was used by Checkpoint and features also video mode minigames.

 MarsaPlay in Spain manufactured a remake of Inder's original Canasta titled New Canasta, with an LCD screen in the backbox in 2010.
 The Wizard of Oz is the first US pinball machine that used a LCD in the back box.
-It is not only used for scoring and mini-games but also to display full color videos.
-Other display innovations on pinball machines include pinball video game hybrids like Baby Pac-Man in 1982 and Granny and the Gators in 1984 and the use of a small color video monitor for scoring and minigames in the backbox of the pinball machine Dakar from manufacturer Mr. Game in 1988 and CGA color monitors in Pinball 2000 in 1999 that utilizes a Pepper's ghost technique to reflect the monitor in the head of the as well as modifications by the use of ColorDMD that is used to replace the standard mono color DMDs.
+It is used for scoring and mini-games and to display full color videos.
+Other display innovations on pinball machines include pinball video game hybrids like Baby Pac-Man in 1982 and Granny and the Gators in 1984 and the use of a small color video monitor for scoring and minigames in the backbox of the pinball machine Dakar from manufacturer Mr. Game in 1988 and CGA color monitors in Pinball 2000 in 1999 that uses a Pepper's ghost technique to reflect the monitor in the head of the as well as modifications by the use of ColorDMD that is used to replace the standard mono color DMDs.